Samsung/tizen-docs/docs/application/native/guides/personal/data-sync.md

 	All the function parameters can be reset except `sync_capability` and `sync_job_id`, which are used to manage a specific sync job.

 4. When the data change sync is no longer needed, remove it with the `sync_manager_remove_sync_job()` function with its `sync_job_id`.
-If you want to stop using the account too, clean up the account handle.At the end, unset the sync callbacks and release the resources with the `sync_adapter_unset_callbacks()` function.
+If you want to stop using the account too, clean up the account handle.

+    At the end, unset the sync callbacks and release the resources with the `sync_adapter_unset_callbacks()` function.

     ```
     result = sync_manager_remove_sync_job(sync_job_id);